Timothy Eaton, Ph.D. | President

 Dr. Cannon’s strengths lie in the areas of Academic Programs and Administration and Faculty/Staff Relations.
 Dr. Cannon is married to Kim Cannon.
 They have five children – Andrew, Stephen, Rebekah, Sarah and Seth.

 Tanmay Pramanik, D.R.E. | Vice President of Institutional Compliance

 D.R.E., Temple Baptist Seminary; M.Min., Cincinnati Christian University; B.A., Economics, Political Science and Sociology, Bangalore University, India

-Dr. Pramanik has over a decade in educational, administrative, and accreditation experience.
-He has served on numerous evaluation team visits for TRACS.
-He has served in many capacities at Temple Baptist College including the Chair of Arts & Science, Dean of Student Affairs, and Vice-President of Enrollment Management and Institutional Effectiveness.
+Dr. Pramanik has over two decades in educational, administrative, and accreditation experience.
+Prior to joining TRACS in 2010, he served on numerous evaluation team visits for TRACS as a peer evaluator.
+Dr. Pramanik has provided organizational leadership in the development and support of Temple Baptist College’s strategic priorities and accreditation initiatives.
+He served in many capacities at Temple Baptist College including the Chair of Arts & Science, Dean of Student Affairs, and Vice-President of Enrollment Services and Institutional Effectiveness.

 John Harbison, D.Min. | Vice President of Institutional Compliance

 D.Min., Covenant Theological Seminary; M.Div., Westminster Theological Seminary; M.A.R., Westminster Theological Seminary; B.S., Forestry, Pennsylvania State University